 All full-time students have been charged for health insurance.
 If you have your own health insurance, you may waive this fee online before September 15th.
 Please note that if you do not complete the online waiver you will be automatically enrolled in the plan.

-INSTRUCTIONS FOR WAIVING THE COLLEGE HEALTH INSURANCE PLAN
+INSTRUCTIONS FOR WAIVING THE UNIVERSITY HEALTH INSURANCE PLAN

 - On the left side, click “online waiver”.
 Complete the information, and save your confirmation number.
 After September 15th the adjustment will be made to your account.